-My mother continues to live at home, but two emergency surgeries and a hospital stay left her extremely weak and unsteady.
-We’re fortunate in being able to provide the 24-hour care and monitoring she needs to keep her safe while recuperating in her own home, with her own dog keeping her company.
-And Kathleen, of course.
+My mother continues to live at home, but two emergency surgeries and a hospital stay has left her extremely weak and unsteady.
+We’re fortunate in being able to provide the 24-hour care and monitoring she needs to keep her safe while recuperating in her own home with her dog keeping her company — and Kathleen, of course.

-Kathleen is a “virtual” member of our family now, each week spending four 24-hour days providing the care my mother requires.
-When my mother and I discuss the necessary parade of different caregivers through her home, we return to Kathleen, and how much my mother appreciates and trusts her care.
+Kathleen is virtually a member of our family now, spending four 24-hour days each week providing the care my mother requires.
+When my mother and I discuss the necessary parade of different caregivers through her home, we return to Kathleen and how much my mother appreciates and trusts her.
 “I like Kathleen,” she told me recently.

-I’m an only child, and I learned early on that my wife and I can’t shoulder the burden of caring for both my parents alone — it’s too much.
-My parents are immigrants, thus any relatives who might help live on another continent.
+I’m an only child, and I learned early on that my wife and I can’t shoulder the burden of caring for both my parents alone; it’s too much.
+My parents are immigrants, so any relatives who might help live on another continent.

 Kathleen fits my family into her life now, when we need her the most.
 I’m blessed to have her help in this terribly difficult time.
-She has won my parents’ hearts, and my acceptance and trust.
+She has won my parents’ hearts and my trust.
 I’ll always be incredibly grateful to her, and yes, I like Kathleen, too.